The Meditative Effects of Exercise

 Benefits of Mindfulness & Meditation

 There are many positive effects to bringing a few drops of mindfulness into your day, and some of the big hitters centre around depression and anxiety.
-With the exponential growth of these extremely difficult mental wellness issues, the rise of mindfulness in our modern, always connected lives has exploded.
+With the exponential growth of these extremely difficult mental wellness issues, the rise of mindfulness in our modern, always-connected lives has exploded.

-A significant reason for this is because mindfulness helps bring you into the present moment.
+A significant reason for this is that mindfulness helps bring you into the present moment.
 If depression can be loosely described as dwelling on the past and anxiety as worrying about the future (though they are much deeper than this), then being more present can help to dull the intensity of these strong, overwhelming emotions.
 It’s no quick fix, but it can be a literal lifesaver for many that struggle with these tremendously challenging feelings.

 How It Relates to Exercise

 Exercise is a proven natural anti-depressant; the release of post-workout endorphins acts as a natural high that can become addictive and help combat some of the effects of depression.
-To help turbocharge your workouts, mindfulness can help you be more present while you exercise, bringing focus to your training and as a result, more productive and rewarding workouts.
+To help turbocharge your workouts, mindfulness can help you be more present while you exercise, bringing focus to your training and, as a result, more productive and rewarding workouts.

 Because exercise elevates your heart rate, the result is an increase in your breathing as it transports oxygen around the body quickly.
 This makes exercise a prime time to use your breathing to be more mindful while you train.
-The rhythmic pattern will help prevent your thoughts drifting while you’re on the exercise bike or treadmill or to crank a couple more reps out if you’re lifting weights.
+The rhythmic pattern will help prevent your thoughts from drifting while you’re on the exercise bike or treadmill or to crank a couple more reps out if you’re lifting weights.

 How to Exercise Mindfully